pranjal12-web/zkpfl/README.md

 Federated Learning is a privacy preserving scheme to train deep learning models.
 Data exists in isolated pools and clients that are part of the network train a model with base parameters on their own individual data.
 They share the updated model parameters with an aggregator that takes the federated average of this set of models.
 The result is going to be a new updated base model for the next epoch of training.

 In a network of clients, you have to ensure that they are training models honestly so that the accuracy of the model improves.
 You can have malicious clients in a network that can sabotage the network and reduce model accuracy.
-We can solve this problem by leveraging a **Proof of Stake** architecture & **Partisia Blockchain's concept of MPC(Multi Party Computation(**
+We can solve this problem by leveraging a **Proof of Stake** architecture & **Partisia Blockchain's concept of MPC(Multi Party Computation) & BYOC(Bring your own coin)**

 # Foundations